Preschool is such a fun age.

 And no matter how hard it may be, resist the urge to fix what your child does.

-This is a learning experience, and they will never get better if you fix everything for them.
-You are setting the foundation for future success, no matter how rocky it may be to start.
+This is a learning experience; they will never get better if you fix everything for them.
+You set the foundation for future success, no matter how rocky it may be to start.

 Following a Structure to Reinforce Positive Behaviors

 Structure and routines are essential for preschool children because it helps provide them with boundaries and limits for their day-to-day behaviors.